Executive D-Day Tours / R.C.S. 521 534 040

 Utah was the most westerly of the five D-Day assault beaches and the last one added in the Overlord plan.

-he Allied Forces needed to capture a major port as soon as possible after the landings.
-By landing on Utah Beach, the VII US Army Corps would put the Allies within 25 miles of the deep water harbour of Cherbourg, expected and need to perform the essential logistical element of the battle.
+General Dwight Eisenhower realized that the Allied advance throughout Western Europe would require vast amounts of equipment.
+Therefore, the Allied Forces needed to capture a major port as soon as possible after the landings.
+By landing on Utah Beach, the VII US Army Corps would put the Allies within 25 miles of the deep water harbor of Cherbourg, expected to perform the essential logistical element of the battle.

 But there were only four main routes inland from the beach...